Back to California

 Student Financial Aid: Cal Grant Program Changes

-This bill sets the maximum tuition award for new Cal Grant A and B recipients attending independent institutions at $9,358 in the 2024-25 academic year and adjusts future amounts based on acceptance of transfer students with associate degrees.
-It also removes conditions that previously required extra funding for transferring community college students.
+This bill sets the maximum tuition award amount for new Cal Grant A and B recipients attending independent institutions at $9,358 in the 2024-25 academic year and adjusts future amounts based on funding availability.
+It also removes conditions that previously required extra funding for community college students who transfer to other schools and want to keep their Cal Grant awards.

 What This Bill Does

-• Removes conditions that previously required extra funding for transferring community college students.
+• Removes conditions that previously required extra funding for community college students who transfer to other schools and want to keep their Cal Grant awards.

 Who It Names or Affects